scomup/point-cloud-registration/README.md

 ✅ **Fast & Lightweight** – Optimized algorithms with minimal overhead
 ✅ **NumPy-based API** – Seamless integration with scientific computing workflows

+The following registration algorithms are planned to be supported:

 ### Comparison of Registration Methods